-Stanford leads by example in working to reduce its environmental footprint, engaging the campus community to save resources and contributing to a culture of conservation and innovation. sustainable.stanford.edu reduction in campus greenhouse gas emissions since 2011 reduction in campus energy use per square foot since 2009 local farms supply organic, humanely raised, fairly traded food
+Stanford leads by example in working to reduce its environmental footprint, engaging the campus community to save resources and contributing to a culture of conservation and innovation.
+Stanford is 100% supplied by renewable electricity. sustainable.stanford.edu reduction in campus energy use per square foot since 2009 local farms supply perennial, seasonal and/or organic food year-round